Label Sets / Question Sets

 </details>

-We also provided some helper functions in the template to help with the most basic data access, such as:
+We provide helper functions in the template to simplify common data access tasks, such as:

 * <mark style="color:red;">`function getCellValueByColumnLabel(label: string): string;`</mark>

-This function helps you obtain data based on the column’s label.
+This function returns the value of a cell based on the column label.

 * <mark style="color:red;">`function getAnswerByQuestionLabel(label: string, searchQuestions: Question[] = questions): Answers;`</mark>

-This function helps you obtain the answer value based on the question’s label.
+This function returns the answer based on the question label.

-You can include API requests in your validation, enabling dynamic or third-party validations by using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+You can include API requests in your validation logic using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), enabling dynamic or third-party validations.

 {% hint style="warning" %}